akando42/next-map/public/content/posts/02-21/index.md

 1975 ⇒ The dividing line between North Vietnamese gene and Southern Vietnamese gene is being lifted, type A, O and AB from Vietnam started to infiltrate into mainland China.

 #### American pursuaded China into attacking their ally in the South.
+1975 ⇒ Vietnamese and Laos allies conquered Vientien and built the Patuxay

 1979 ⇒ First border war with China and Vietnam war with Cambodia.

 1986 ⇒ Irregular warfare using criminal gangs and US Dollars against the Vietnamese urban centers.